Tentative Course Offerings 2023-24

 FILM 387/3.0 Cinematography and Visual Aesthetics Fall 2023 or Winter 2024

 This course is an advanced practical course in cinematography and visual aesthetics.
-Through a series of lectures, on-line video content, hands-on practical shooting exercises, screenings, written responses, and open discussions students will explore visual aesthetics and the techniques used to author images with intent and consistency.
+Through a series of lectures, hands-on practical shooting exercises, screenings, written responses, and open discussions students will explore visual aesthetics and the techniques used to author images with intent and consistency.
 Students will be individually evaluated through exercises and quizzes while shooting assignments can be completed independently or in small groups.
 NOTE This course is not available to students registered in a FILM Minor or FILM General BA plan.
 Priority will be given to students at level 3 or above.

 LEARNING HOURS 120 (36L;24Lb;30G;30P)